 Some people believe type 2 diabetes (non-insulin dependent diabetes) only occurs in middle aged or older people, this is not true.
 In fact, the incidence of type 2 diabetes is rapidly increasing in children.Read More

 A published French study showed that people who drank more than 34 ounces of water per day had a 21% lower risk of developing diabetes over the next 9 year period.
 Since water can also help to clear fats and some toxins, this added benefit gives everyone even more reason to keep a glass of water nearby throughout the day.
 Also, those who can work up to drinking 128 ounces a day of very cold water can burn up to...Read More

 While previous research has shown that skipping breakfast causes the brain to crave high calorie foods and can lead to weight gain rather than weight loss, new research completed at Harvard found that men who skip breakfast increase their chance of developing diabetes by over 20%.
 The elevated risk was even in men who were slim and healthy and ate fairly healthy diets.
 The study which was published in the American Journal of Clinical Nutrition followed over 15,000 men for...Read More

-What You Need to Know to Lose Lots of Weight, Avoid or Control Diabetes and Lower the Risks of Heart Disease and Even Cancer You are probably aware of the alarming percentage of Americans that are over-weight or even obese.
-In no small way, the amounts of sugar that have crept into our diets from sources like sugary beverages, cereals and deserts, have not only rendered us over-weight, but under healthy with type 2 diabetes and insulin resistance increasing like...Read More
+What You Need to Know to Lose Lots of Weight, Avoid or Control Diabetes and Lower the Risks of Heart Disease and Even Cancer You are probably aware of the alarming percentage of Americans that are overweight or even obese.
+In no small way, the amounts of sugar that have crept into our diets from sources like sugary beverages, cereals and desserts, have not only rendered us over-weight but under-healthy with type 2 diabetes and insulin resistance increasing like never...Read More

 Sign up for priority access to coupons, specials, health tips, product announcements and more!